ChizKay/trial-milestone-project/README.md

 ### Content

 The Information about the Counties was from a quick Google search, wikipedia was the result I used.
-Selection of the Counties was based on personal experiences, really enjoyed my time in each place.
-Currently live in Dublin.
+Selection of the Counties was based on personal experience, really enjoyed my time in each place.
+Currently live in Dublin. :)

 ### Media

->Background image was from a _Abstract background images_ google search.
+>Background image was taken from an _Abstract background images_ google search.
 >
 >The Image below the navbar was taken [from](https://www.google.com/search?q=ireland+at+night+images&rlz=1C1CHBF_enIE830IE830&sxsrf=ACYBGNRR9t8-WduZmLNPXCxIvnqPAXt28A:1573686811049&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjnzfCaqOjlAhX9QxUIHTl5AyMQ_AUIEigB&biw=1282&bih=577)